marc-berends/indigo-api-express/README.md

 While this is happening, the console will display `Loading cache...`.
 During this time the results of the API endpoints will be empty or come from the previous cache.
 Once the console displays `Cache loaded` the results will be updated.

+The cache gets saved to `/data/measurements_cache.json` and is loaded when the server restarts while the actual data is updated asynchronously.

 ## API Endpoints

 [http://localhost:3000/api-docs/](http://localhost:3000/api-docs) hosts the swagger UI.